 You do not need to stay away from work, school or sports if you have athlete's foot.
 However, in communal changing areas, try to keep your feet covered until the rash is gone.
 Also, try not to scratch the affected skin, as this may spread infection to other sites.

 How do I avoid athletes foot?

 - Keep your feet dry.
-The athlete’s foot fungus loves the warm and moist
+The athlete's foot fungus loves warm and moist conditions.

 - Wash your feet daily, and dry the skin between your toes thoroughly after washing.
 This is perhaps the most important point.
 It is tempting to put socks on when your feet are not quite dry.
 The soggy skin between the toes is then ideal for fungi to grow.